emanuel2718/myreddit-dl/README.md

 ###### Metadata:
-    --save-metadata           enable this to save downloaded media metadata in a file --get-metadata FILE       print all the reddit metadata of the given FILE --get-link FILE           print reddit link of given FILE --get-title FILE          print post title of given FILE
+    --no-metadata             don't save metadata for the downloaded media --get-metadata FILE       print all the reddit metadata of the given FILE --get-link FILE           print reddit link of given FILE --get-title FILE          print post title of given FILE